 Progress on that front was frustratingly slow.
 “The first seven years of communism in China,” writes Julia Lovell, “were dominated by intellectuals and bookworms, who consistently refused to acknowledge the violence inherent in the theory and practice of communism.”
-Believing that their communist utopia would arise of itself, like a flower bursting out of the earth, if they could only plant the seed, they organized “worker associations” in the cities to bargain for their rights, and were shocked when such initiatives were broken up by the warlords of the provinces where they took place with horrific, indiscriminate brutality.
-One cannot help but picture Mao observing all of these well-meaning but fruitless appeals to the ruling classes’ better natures, then going on to formulate the first of the Maoist aphorisms that would become famous all over the world: “Political power grows out of the barrel of a gun.”
-He at least would prove himself well able not just to acknowledge the threat of violence that always accompanies major political change but to employ violence for his own ends — to employ it copiously, effectively, and by all indications gleefully.
+Believing that their communist utopia would arise like a flower bursting out of the earth if they could only plant the seed, they organized “worker associations” in the cities to bargain for their rights, and were shocked when such initiatives were broken up by the warlords of the provinces where they took place with horrific, indiscriminate brutality.
+One cannot help but picture Mao observing all of these well-meaning but fruitless appeals to the ruling classes’ better natures, then going on to formulate the first of the Maoist aphorisms that would eventually become famous all over the world: “Political power grows out of the barrel of a gun.”
+He at least would prove himself well able not just to acknowledge the threat of violence that always accompanies major political change but to employ violence for his own ends — employ it copiously, effectively, and by all indications gleefully.

-Sun Yat-sen and his young wife Ching-ling had spent the years since their return from exile traveling between Shanghai and Guangzhou, trying to forward Sun’s latest grandiose scheme: to get the warlords of Southern Inner China to all pledge their support to him and help him to raise an army, which he would then lead triumphantly over the Qingling Mountains to subdue the North and establish at last the strong, unified Chinese republic that had been undone by the bad faith of General Yuan.
+Sun Yat-sen and Ching-ling had spent the years since their return from exile traveling between Shanghai and Guangzhou, trying to forward Sun’s latest grandiose scheme: to get the warlords of Southern Inner China to all pledge their support to him and help him to raise an army, which he would then lead triumphantly over the Qingling Mountains to subdue the North and establish at last the strong, unified Chinese republic that had been undone by the bad faith of General Yuan.
 The problem was that few to none of the warlords found his idealism very appealing, preferring to imagine themselves conquering China personally and becoming its next emperor, as it had been done for the last 2000 years.

 Ever since the two men had first met in 1913, Sun had been relying increasingly upon a rather strange fellow named Chiang Kai-shek.
 Born some distance south of Shanghai in 1887, Chiang had led an active and not always reputable life before becoming a revolutionary, having served as both an officer in the Japanese army and as a gangster on the streets of Shanghai.
 He was unprepossessing in appearance; his personal pilot would later describe him as “a small, ascetic-faced man who might have passed for an Episcopalian minister or a YMCA secretary.”
 Yet he could be an unnerving person to be around for any length of time, with a weirdly high-pitched speaking voice that turned into a piercing falsetto when he grew angry, with a general affect that was just somehow off.
 Sterling Seagrave calls him “pathologically devious, a man of mercurial nature, alternating between shrill outbursts of hysterics that terrified his subordinates and baffling interludes of self-condemnation and near groveling before his bewildered opponents.”
-Indeed, his secret weapon was his sheer inscrutability: other people “did not know what to make of Chiang’s performance.”
+His secret weapon would always be his sheer inscrutability: other people “did not know what to make of Chiang’s performance.”
 He was utterly without humor and utterly indifferent to ethical or logical persuasion after he had decided on any given course of action, and he could pout like a teenager for weeks or months at a time whenever he felt himself to have been slighted.
 A self-admitted nymphomaniac who had cut such a swath through the prostitutes of China and Japan that he had turned his body into a Petri dish of competing venereal diseases, thereby rendering himself sterile, he was quite possibly a psychopath as well, having likely murdered a number of people already by the time he fell in with Sun.
-He was not a democrat by disposition, but he was an opportunist: his one fixed conviction was that he could and should become the anointed successor to Sun Yat-sen and the next leader of China.
+He was neither a democrat nor a communist by philosophy or disposition, but he was an opportunist: his one fixed conviction was that he could and should become the anointed successor to Sun Yat-sen and the next leader of China.
 Although his greatest talent was undoubtedly that of personal survival and advancement, he was relatively adept at getting things done for Sun as a means to that end.
 And because Sun had few men around him who got things done so effectively as he, Chiang rose quickly in his favor.

-In Augustof 1923, Sun Yat-sen sent Chiang Kai-shek to the Soviet Union at the head of a reciprocal delegation.
+In August of 1923, Sun Yat-sen sent Chiang Kai-shek to Moscow at the head of a reciprocal delegation.
 Whatever his other failings, Chiang was neither virginal nor naïve, and the report he delivered to Sun upon his return in December showed that he hadn’t been taken in by the welcome wagon the Soviets had rolled out for him.
 “From my observations, the Russian party lacks sincerity,” he wrote. “[Its] sole aim is to make the Chinese Communist Party its legitimate heir.
 I feel that they wish to make Manchuria, Mongolia, Sinkiang, and Tibet part of their own Soviet Union.
 As to [Inner] China, they wish ultimately to Sovietize it too.”
 His report’s final conclusion would become one of the guiding principles of his political life going forward: “You cannot trust a communist.”

-But Sun Yat-sen had already elected to do just that: while Chiang was away, he had received another, semi-permanent Soviet delegation, led by a supremely articulate and charming liaison named Mikhail Borodin, who promised to help him “form an army on the Soviet model and to prepare a base for an expedition to the North.”
-Borodin promised that the Soviets would provide not only advice and training but the modern weapons and money Sun needed to make his dream a reality.
+But Sun Yat-sen had already elected to do just that: while Chiang was away, he had received another, semi-permanent Soviet delegation, led by a supremely articulate and charming liaison named Mikhail Borodin, who vowed to help him “form an army on the Soviet model and to prepare a base for an expedition to the North.”
+Borodin promised that the Soviets would provide not only advice and training but the modern weapons and even the cold, hard cash Sun needed to make his dream a reality.
 Sun had not completely abandoned his infatuation with Western-style liberalism, and showed palpable signs of discomfort with his dogmatic new bedfellows.
 But, as he confessed to a reporter for The New York Times, “We have lost hope of help from America, England, France, or any other of the great powers.
 The only country that shows any signs of helping us is the Soviet government of Russia.”
 Any port in a storm…

 The foundation of our republic scarcely exists.
 The reason is a simple one: our revolution has been carried on by the struggles of a revolutionary party but not a revolutionary army.
 Because of the lack of a revolutionary army, the republic has been mismanaged by warlords and bureaucrats.
 Our revolution will never succeed if this continues.
 With the establishment of this school, a new hope is born for us today.
 From now on, a new era has begun for your revolution.
 This school is the basis of the revolutionary army, of which you students form the nucleus.